-Reconsider your need to travel to North Korea (officially known as the Democratic People's Republic of Korea - DPRK) due to the very different laws and regulations affecting foreign visitors and the risks from intermittent DPRK threats against international interests.
+Reconsider your need to travel to North Korea (officially known as the Democratic People's Republic of Korea - DPRK) due to the very different laws and affecting visitors and the uncertain security situation.
 If you decide to travel despite the risks, stay as short a time as possible, eliminate unnecessary activities, and review your security arrangements.

 - The DPRK has conducted ballistic missile and underground nuclear tests.